Improving data pipeline processing in Splunk Enterprise

 Extract the time and date from the file name

-and hope for the best or roll your own.
+and hope for the best.
 With INGEST_EVAL

 , you can tackle this problem more elegantly.